moveit/moveit_tutorials/doc/planning_adapters/planning_adapters_tutorial.rst

 Running OMPL as a pre-processor for STOMP
 +++++++++++++++++++++++++++++++++++++++++

+Currently the development for this is work in progress.
 Here, it is demonstrated that STOMP can be used as a post-processing smoothing technique for plans obtained by other planning algorithms.
 The intuition behind this is that some randomized planning algorithm produces an initial path for STOMP.
 STOMP then takes this initial path and further smoothens the trajectory.
 To achieve this, follow the steps:

 #.
 Open the ``ompl_planning_pipeline.launch`` file in the ``<robot_moveit_config>/launch`` folder of your robot.
 For the Panda robot it is this `file <https://github.com/ros-planning/panda_moveit_config/blob/master/launch/ompl_planning_pipeline.launch.xml>`_.
 Edit this launch file, find the lines where ``<arg name="planning_adapters">`` is mentioned and change it to: ::